mstksg/inCode/copy/entries/monad-plus-2.md

 Now, when I say "list monad", I mean "one way that you can implement chaining operations on a list".
-To be more precise, I should say "haskell's default choice of chaining method on lists".  **There is no "the list monad"**...there is "a way we can make the List data structure a monad".
+To be more precise, I should say "haskell's default choice of chaining method on lists".
+Technically, **there is no "the list monad"**...there is "a way we can make the List data structure a monad".

 And what's one way we can do this?
 You could probably take a wild guess.
 Yup, we can model lists as a MonadPlus --- we can model chaining in a way that